History of Gimaa Radio

 “He started it with Radio Free Berkley, a group down in California (that) provides radio broadcasting systems for Indigenous people mainly down in South America,” says Anong Beam, Carl Beam’s daughter.
 “It kind of got off the ground but it wasn’t really feasible and the licensing aspect wasn’t there.”

-After her father passed away in 2005, Anong and her husband Mark Larochelle began working to obtain a radio licence through the Canadian Radio-television and Telecommunications Commission (CRTC).
+After her father passed away in 2005, Anong began working to obtain a radio licence through the Canadian Radio-television and Telecommunications Commission (CRTC).

 “In 2007 we bought the proper equipment, a transmitter, an antenna and an amplifier and we started the CRTC paperwork,” Anong says.
 “About five years later we got approved for the licence.
 So we had the CRTC licence, we had the equipment but we didn’t quite have the proper technology, the computers to run it.
 We were running it on just an iPad loop that played a playlist of Anishinabe programming.”